 In today’s digital landscape, the term VPN has become increasingly popular – particularly within a work from home or remote work context.
 Often VPNs are primarily associated with malware protection.
 They can, however, play a far more extensive role in your cyber security strategy.
 In this blog, we will explore how multifaceted VPNs are and how they can bolster your business’ cybersecurity.
 Most importantly, we will break down how diverse their function capabilities are, and how they can benefit you.
 But before we cover why your business needs a VPN, let’s establish the basics.

 What is a VPN?

-A VPN stands for Virtual Private Network and it allows a user to create a secure and private connection to a private network – such as your company’s office network.
-It will mask your IP keeping your data and web activity private and safe from any third party making it a must for basic internet security.
+A VPN stands for Virtual Private Network.
+It works by allowing a user to create a secure and private connection to a private network – such as your company’s office network.
+It will mask your IP address, keeping your data and web activity private and safe from any third party.
+It is therefore essential for basic internet security.

 In theory, if you’re serious about privacy then you may want to use a VPN all the time.
-That may be unnecessary though.
-Sticking to using a VPN in the following situations should be all you need.
+That is, however, not always necessary.
+The following scenarios are key situations when a business VPN comes in handy.

-Similarly, when you change country, you may find content is censored by the new country’s government.
-For example, any work trip to China will be without Google, Facebook, Twitter, and even WhatsApp, but not if you have a VPN.
+Similarly, when you travel, you may find content is censored to abide by the country’s government policies.
+For example, any work trip to China will be without Google, Facebook, Twitter, and even WhatsApp – but not if you have a VPN.

 To summarise, a business VPN is essential for providing peace of mind that you are safely browsing the internet.
 Considering that remote work is now here to stay, a business VPN is an essential tool in your cybersecurity kit.

 At BITS, we take your network security seriously.
 We have experts at the ready to discuss how you can improve your business’ privacy and remote working capabilities.
 Offering a range of network security services, your business is one click away from becoming more secure.

 Get in touch and speak to our experts today!